HassiumTeam/Hassium/docs/Introduction.md

 that you need to have some ability for the condition in your loop to return false so the code can continue to execute.

-Let's take a look at a program that displays the numbers one-ten without looping, called LamePrgm.hs:
+Let's take a look at a program that displays the numbers one-ten without looping, called LamePrgm.has:
 ```
 $SUMMARY: Prints 1-10$